ngelecheikiprop/challenges-for-preparation/README.md

-just solving challenges in coderbyte https://coderbyte.com/ nothing much
+just solving challenges in coderbyte https://coderbyte.com/ and other sources as I prepare for something.